 I eventually came to the conclusion that I had over stayed the CPO role and decided to hire someone to replace me.
 It took me a year to decide this.
 It took us another full year to hire a CPO to replace me.
 This was a rough time for me personally.
 In part because my identity was attached to the role.
 Two realizations helped me through: I could embrace the original hole filler role and I still had ideas.

 One specific area, or hole, I thought a lot about as CPO is repeat innovation.
-Zapier's flagship workflow automation product is used by millions – but if we're going to democratize automation for everyone we have to expand our product line to make other forms of automation more accessible.
+Zapier's flagship workflow automation product is used by millions – but if we're going to democratize automation for everyone we have to expand our thinking to make automation more accessible.
 And to do that we have to build the engine for repeating innovation.
-For the last six months I've been working on building a new team called Zapier Labs to do this.
+So I built a new team called Zapier Labs to help do this.

-Is my latest role, Head of Labs, my last?
+Is my Head of Labs, my last?
 Or will there be future new holes to fill?
-I'm not sure but I have learned to be less attached to an identity.
+Whatever the future holds I have learned to be less attached to identity.
 I could have saved a lot of time and pain if I had realized that hole filling can be a role in itself.

 If you'd like to see more posts like this one, follow me on Twitter!